eugenehp/zitadel-next-app-js/README.md

 *JavaScript* – you need to be comfortable designing both backend and frontend JavaScript applications.

 *Node.js* – all the open-source packages in this tutorial are designed for the [node.js](https://nodejs.org/en/) runtime environment.
-Make sure you have the most recent one installed on your workstation.
+Make sure you have the most recent version installed on your workstation.

 *React.js* – you need to know the basic concepts behind [React.js](https://reactjs.org) and its syntax subset called [*JSX*](https://reactjs.org/docs/introducing-jsx.html).